 A Quality Management System (QMS) is a management system pure and simple.
 It is not quality’s management system; it is a management system that, if done right, produces quality products.
 A Quality Management Systems is built for ISO registration, to satisfy customer requirements, or to produce better products.
-Building a Quality Management System is not hard if you follow these 10 easy steps.
+Building a Quality Management System in 10 easy steps is not hard if you follow these steps.

 Defects are nonconformances that occur either as a product defect or a process defect.
 Each time a defect occurs it needs to be counted, corrected, and determined whether corrective action is required.
 When defining your defects: